Haunting Photos Show The High Cost of Cheap Nikes

 Author's note: Reporting for this story was made possible by the International Women's Media Foundation African Great Lakes Reporting Initiative.

-Since 2003, China has invested at least 70% of its foreign direct investment into African nations.
+Since 2003, China has invested at least 70 percent of its foreign direct investment into African nations.
 Back home, China has been universally applauded for reversing the story of hardship in its own nation as a result of its historic economic growth, which has lifted 500 million people out of poverty.
-And abroad, China is also responsible for helping to change the narrative throughout Africa with the roads, hospitals, schools and manufacturing jobs that Chinese investment has created.
+And abroad, China is also responsible for helping to change the narrative throughout Africa with the roads, hospitals, schools, and manufacturing jobs that Chinese investment has created.

 Ahead, rarely seen photos from inside one of Tanzania's counterfeit shoe sweatshops.